-Each director of the Company is paid a Board retainer fee of \$1,500 per quarter for a total annual compensation of \$6,000.
+The bylaws of Santa Fe permit directors to be paid a fixed sum for attendance at each meeting of the Board or a stated salary as director.
+Each director is paid a fee of \$1,500 per quarter for a total annual compensation of \$6,000.
 This policy has been in effect since July 1, 1985.
 Members of the Company's Audit Committee also receive a fee of \$500 per quarter.
-Directors and Committee members are also reimbursed for their out-of-pocket travel costs to attend meetings.
+Directors and committee members are also reimbursed for their out-of-pocket travel costs to attend meetings.
+The Board will review and may adjust director and committee compensation from time to time to assure that the Company can continue to attract and retain qualified directors.